Welcome to the SOPAC, CSRC and MEaSUREs website

 We’ve created a single main header, “CRTN” for the California Real Time Network.

-The “Maps” main header contains a new Google maps interface for the California Spatial Reference Network (CSRN), and for CRTN.
-It also contains access to our legacy map pages accessed through GPS Explorer.
+The “Maps” main header contains a new map interface for the California Spatial Reference Network (CSRN) and CRTN.

 The main header “Contact Us” reflects the overlap of SOPAC and CSRC personnel and indicates the primary contacts for each center and individual.